theopn/dotfiles/README.md

 > Shameless plugs

 - [Theovim](https://github.com/theopn/theovim) "is a somewhat minimal, somewhat opinionated, totally stable, and totally functional IDE layer for Neovim."
-Neovim is my IDE as well as primary text editor, and Theovim is a great configuration to make my Neovim experience richer
+Neovim is my IDE as well as my primary text editor, and Theovim is a great configuration to make my Neovim experience richer
-- [Hunted Tiles](https://github.com/theopn/hunted-tiles/) is a collection of my Wayland compositor configurations (Sway and Hyperland) along with scripts to provide a better Wayland experience
+- [Hunted Tiles](https://github.com/theopn/hunted-tiles/) is a collection of my Wayland compositor configurations (Sway and Hyprland) along with scripts to provide a better Wayland experience

 ### Cross-platform